IRTF-HRPC/draft-association/draft-association.md

 ### Spam

-In the 1990s as the internet became more and more commercial, spam came to be defined as irrelevant or unsolicited messages that were posted many times to multiple news groups or mailing lists {{Marcus}}.
+In the 1990s as the internet became more widely adopted, spam came to be defined as irrelevant or unsolicited messages that were posted many times to multiple news groups or mailing lists {{Marcus}}.
 Here the question of consent, but also harm, are crucial.
 In the 2000s a large part of the discussion revolved around the fact that certain corporations. protected by the right to freedom of association, considered spam to be a form of "commercial speech", thus encompassed by free expression rights {{Marcus}}.
 Yet spam can be not only a nuisance, but a threat to systems and users.

-This leaves us with an interesting case around spam mitigation: spam is currently handled mostly by mail providers on behalf of the user, next to that countries are increasingly adopting opt-in regimes for mailing lists and commercial e-mail, with a possibility of serious fines in case of violation.
+This leaves us with an interesting case around spam mitigation: spam is currently handled mostly by mail providers on behalf of the user.
+Next to that, countries are increasingly adopting regulatory opt-in regimes for mailing lists and commercial e-mail, with a possibility of serious fines in case of violation.
 Yet many ask is spam not the equivalent of the fliers and handbills ever present in our offline world?
 The big difference between the proliferation of such messages offline and online is the scale.
 It is not hard for a single person to message a lot of people online, whereas if that person needed to go house by house the scale and impact of their actions would be much smaller.
 Inversely if it were a common practice to expose people to unlimited unwanted messages online, users would be drowned in such messages.
 This puts a large burden on filtering, and in both filtering and sifting through many message, other expressions would be drowned out and would be severely hampered.
 Allowing illimited sending of unsolicited messages would be a blow against freedom of speech: when everyone talks, nobody listens.

 Here the argument is very similar to DDoS attacks, considered next: Legitimate uses of online campaigning, or online protesting, are drowned out by a malicious use which constitutes an attack on the internet infrastructure and thus the assembly or association itself.